Shayani01/SQL/README.md

 # SQL
-This is a SQL project
+This is a SQL project,
 I Hope you Like this :)